Tomato Salad with Oil-Free Vinaigrette

 Adjust seasoning to taste with salt and pepper.

 This is one of my gluten-free recipes designed for those with gluten intolerance, gluten sensitivity, or celiac disease, but I’ve found that people who have no food allergies like it, too.
 It is wheat-free, barley-free and rye-free.
-Also, it is vegetarian, egg-free, nut-free and refined sugar-free, as well as casein-free, dairy-free and lactose-free.
+Also, it is vegetarian, dairy-free, egg-free, nut-free and refined sugar-free.
+If you use honey, it will also be suitable for a paleo diet.

 Simply Sugar & Gluten-Free’s Slightly Indulgent Tuesday